 Supporting Sensory Differences

-By far the most useful information I have received in this course had to do with the sensory challenges that are associated with autism.
-It has led me to take the sensory check-in with Jeremy at the beginning of each day much more seriously than I had.
-I used to forget to check in fairly often, but my newfound knowledge about sensory difficulties has caused me to make this a priority every time I support Jeremy at home.
-Also, it has become much easier for me to avoid taking behaviors personally when Jeremy becomes upset or anxious in certain situations.
-Because of the course, I am able to remind myself about how different his inner experience of sensory stimuli is compared to mine.
-When I do this, I don’t feel he is having difficult behaviors because I am not doing a good enough job.
-I just try to figure out the issue and often it is sensory related.
-As another benefit, my inner state is less affected by his outer state, and I am more able to maintain a calm presence while I am supporting Jeremy.
+By far, the most useful information I have learned about supporting Jeremy has to do with the sensory challenges that are associated withautism.
+Currently, I take sensory a check-in with Jeremy at the beginning of each day.
+After working with Jeremy for some time, I grew to understand the importance of making this check-in consistently.
+Because of the check-in, it has become much easier for me to avoid taking certain behaviors personally when Jeremy becomes upset or anxious in sensory-stimulating situations.
+I like to remind myself that his inner experience of sensory stimuli is very different compared to mine.
+This reminder allows me to set aside the fear that I am not doing a good job of caring for him.
+Instead, I focus on figuring out the issue that is upsetting him (which is often sensory related).
 Recently, he told me, “I’m really glad you are feeling more comfortable around me.”
-I feel confident that this increased comfort is largely due to this course and my newfound understanding of sensory difficulties.
-See photo (right): Matt supports Jeremy with regulation by using a visual scale.
+I feel confident that this increased comfort is primarily due to this course and my newfound understanding of sensory difficulties.

 Supporting Motor Challenges

 The information I have learned about motor planning has been immensely helpful to me as well.
-Jeremy often has a very difficult time getting his body to where it needs to be.
+Jeremy often has a challenging time getting his body to where it needs to be.
 He will often say things like, “Just move me there,” especially on days when he is having a particularly hard time with motor movement.
-Strategies covered in the online course are very helpful in these moments, or when I start to feel like Jeremy is “just being oppositional.”
+Strategies covered in the online course are beneficial in these moments, or when I start to feel like Jeremy is “just being oppositional.”
 I know this is not the case.

 Developing New Supports

-I am also bringing a new support to the table via this course.
-I will be creating a visual task analysis to support Jeremy in the steps of washing his hands.
-At present, Jeremy must be verbally, and sometimes physically, prompted to wash his hands.
-(See JameyLee Nuss’ article about this progression in Jeremy’s support at home.)
 I am hoping the visual prompt I develop will help foster greater independence for Jeremy in completing this task.
-In order to make the support, I took several photos of Jeremy as he moved through each step of washing hands.
+To make the support, I took several photos of Jeremy as he moved through each step of washing hands.
 Together, these photos will become a set of steps for him to follow each time he must complete this task.
-See photo (right): This photo, putting soap on one’s hands, is one step in the task analysis for hand washing that Matt created for Jeremy.

-The greatest benefit that I have received from this course has been my increased ability to be understanding and patient with Jeremy.
+The increased understanding and patience are two of the qualities greatest qualities I have received from my time working with Jeremy.
 I have had experience supporting a few people with autism in the past, but I have never really had a solid understanding of evidence-based practices.
-As a result of this ignorance, I think that I have experienced a fair amount of unnecessary agitation and frustration, simply because I did not understand why the person I support would act in specific ways.
-I would blame myself for things that were really not my fault, and blame the person I support for things that were really not their fault.
-This course has proven to be particularly helpful in supporting me to support Jeremy, because he has notably more severe sensory, motor-planning, and communication difficulties than any person I have supported in the past.
-In addition to the course content, I have enjoyed the group discussions with fellow learners.
-I enjoy reading other people’s thoughts and opinions as we move through each module, as they often cause me to think about the material presented in a way that I otherwise wouldn’t have.
-See photo (right): The online course is interactive and builds community.
-Here learners share comments on motor planning and movement differences.
+As a result of ignorance, I have experienced unnecessary agitation and frustration because I did not understand why the person I support would act in specific ways.
+I would blame myself for things that were not my fault and blame the person I support for things that were not their fault.
+Jeremy has more severe sensory, motor-planning, and communication difficulties than any person I have supported in the past.
+While working with him, I have taken the time to really understand how to be patient and support his needs.